 Priority – 600

-The Priority 600 is a bicycle for all-terrain.
+The Priority 600 is a bicycle for all-terrain commuting.
 It’s designed to go on all types of roads, including gravel and hard-packed dirt.
 It costs $2,199, which is a great price considering all of the features that you get.
 The Priority 600 is called that way because it features a Pinion 600% gear range, inspired by Porsche’s transmission set.
-It has 12 wide-range gears that are equivalent to 30 gears on a standard bicycle.
-It’s completely sealed and controlled with one twist shifter, so it’s easy to use.
+It has 12 gears that are equivalent to 30 gears on a standard bicycle.
+The internal gearbox is completely sealed and controlled with one twist shifter, so it’s easy to use.